 - 2 small bananas or 1 large banana mashed

 - 1 egg beaten

 - 1 tablespoon melted butter or coconut oil

-- In a large measuring cup, whisk together the milk, honey, eggs, vanilla, and butter or coconut oil.
+In a large measuring cup, whisk together the milk, honey, eggs, vanilla.
 Add liquid mixture to dry mixture in the bowl and stir to just combine.
-Add blueberries and nuts and gently stir.
+Drizzle in butter or coconut oil while stirring, then add blueberries and nuts.